 The first thing to decide when installing or upgrading insulation in your home is if you want to do it yourself or have an expert insulation contractor come in and do the job.
 Deciding to do it yourself may save you money, but you will have to purchase all the insulation, equipment, and spend your own time doing the job (typically a multi-day project).
 Also, if something should go wrong, you’ll have to pay to repair any issues.
 Plus, working in your attic or crawlspace leaves much to be desired.

 The usual cost of blown-in insulation installation is around $1000 - $1500.
 We find that most homeowners spend between $900 and $1900 to have blown-in insulation installed.
 Undoubtedly, the lower end of the cost estimate is due to “do it yourself” installations.
-But, the key point is that even with a moderate investment you can dramatically upgrade the energy efficiency of your home while also upgrading your comfort.
+But, the key point is that even with a modest investment you can dramatically improve the energy efficiency of your home while also upgrading your comfort.

 So with the potential savings, why wouldn’t you just do it yourself?

 First, company installed insulation normally has a higher R-value, the measure of resistance to heat flow through a specific thickness of material.
 Simply put?
 The insulation installed by insulation companies is normally higher quality and is more effective because it is more extensive and covers more sections that are harder to access for the usual DIY installation.

 Second, expert insulation installers will understand how much insulation you require for each region of your home.
 Homeowners often miscalculate the amount of insulation needed to insulate their home, causing their insulation job to be inefficient and in need of further insulation.
 This can cost you more money ultimately, not just for more components and equipment, but also because your energy bills could go up since your insulation isn’t as useful as it could be.